kettanaito/events-pool/README.md

 A duration (ms) of the timeout.
 When `aggregate: true`, stands for a time limit within which a new event is expected after catching the previous one.

 #### `callback: Function(pool: Array<mixed>, event: CustomEvent | Event)`
 A callback function executed once the timeout is reached.
-Each caught event is being accumulated into a `pool` argument.
-Depending on the type of the caught event, whether it is a general `Event` or a `CustomEvent`, pool gathers `Event` Objects or `CustomEvent.details` respectively.
+An instance of each caught event (`Event` or `CustomEvent`) is being accumulated into a single `pool` argument.
+> Note: Using `CustomEvent.detail` it is possible to pass and accumulate a custom data within the event.

 #### `aggregate: boolean`
 Enable/disable aggregation mode.
 When the latter is enabled, each caught event prolongs the time within the pool expect to receive a new event by the amount of `timeout`.
 Once no events are received within this time period, a `callback` function is called.